mbkv/mbkv.io/markdown/testpage.md

 import less from "less";
 import chokidar from "chokidar";
 import mustache from "mustache";
-import path from "path";
 import { minify as minifyHtml } from "html-minifier-terser";
-import fsSync from "fs";
-import fs from "fs/promises";
+import { minify as minifyJS } from 'terser';
 import { Marked } from "marked";
 import { markedHighlight } from "marked-highlight";
 import hljs from "highlight.js";
 import frontMatter from "front-matter";
+import path from "path";
+import fsSync from "fs";
+import fs from "fs/promises";

 const rootDir = fsSync.realpathSync(
   path.join(path.dirname(process.argv[1]), ".."),